cavalab/cavalab.github.io/join.md

 - <https://hst.mit.edu/>

-## Undergraduates
+## Masters and Undergraduates

 **Harvard undergraduates**: please apply through the [CHIP AI/ML internship program](http://www.chip.org/internship/chip-ai-internship).
+If you would like to work with me, please indicate so on your cover letter.

 I welcome students from other Boston colleges as well.
-If you would like to work with me, please indicate so on your cover letter.
+[Email me][email] describing your interest, and include a CV and two reference contacts.